Using Nonverbal Communication to Detect Deceit or Lying on Video

 - The “Adam’s apple jump” (or “hard swallowing”) – All of us have probably experienced this sensation before.
 It’s when you get so nervous that your mouth becomes dry and it’s hard to swallow.
 It’s not dissimilar to what happens when you’re at the dentist getting your teeth cleaned and after finally getting a chance to swallow, you swallow hard.

-- Darting eyes – When a client’s eyes keep pointing to the nearest exit or another prop, like a watch or smartphone, it may be caused by the anxiety of lying and a gut impulse to flee before they are found out.
+- Darting eyes – When a client’s eyes keep pointing to the nearest exit or another prop, like a watch or smartphone, it may be caused by the anxiety of lying on video and a gut impulse to flee before they are found out.

-- A lack of emphatic gestures with head or upper body – A client who is lying will be less likely to move their head or upper body forward (towards you the listener) when they are making their point.
+- A lack of emphatic gestures with head or upper body – A client who is lying on video will be less likely to move their head or upper body forward (towards you the listener) when they are making their point.
 On the contrary, they may actually tilt their body backward in a nonverbal effort to put more distance between you and them.

 - Covering the “suprasternal notch” – As “the indentation at the base of the neck,” this area is “one of the most vulnerable parts of the body,” according to Dr. Schafer.
 That’s because “any infiltration of it can interfere with normal breathing.”
 If you notice that a client is fiddling with the top of their shirt or a necklace at the base of their neck, they may be angling to wiggle out of telling you the truth.